 “The central dogma of biology” explains the flow of genetic information in your cells.
 DNA makes RNA and RNA is the genetic messages that lead to production of proteins.
 Proteins are the final product and are critical for the health and function of retinal cells, found at the back of your eye.
 Many retinal degenerations occur when there are misspellings (or mutations) in your DNA.
 This can then result in the formation of damaged RNA and ultimately in the development of proteins that do not function properly in the cell.
 In this case, we refer to mutations in exon 13 of the USH2A gene, which lead to the loss of functional usherin protein and subsequent vision loss as observed in Usher Syndrome type 2 and non-syndromic retinitis pigmentosa (RP).

-Whereas gene therapies are a one-time treatment that deliver a replacement gene at the DNA level, RNA therapies are delivered as a kind of drug that works by targeting a very specific part of the damaged RNA.
+Whereas gene therapies are a one-time treatment that delivers a replacement gene at the DNA level, RNA therapies are delivered as a kind of drug that works by targeting a very specific part of the damaged RNA.
 The drug called QR-421a is an anti-sense oligonucleotide (AON), a form of RNA therapy designed to skip disease-causing mutations located in the RNA.
 By excluding the genetic defect (mutation) from the RNA in the eye, a shortened but functional form of the protein is expressed, potentially modifying the underlying cause of disease.
 This approach is also known as exon skipping.

 QR-421a has received orphan drug designation in the United States and the European Union.
 This potential therapy has been in development for many years in the laboratory with proof of concept demonstrated in both cell and zebrafish models of disease.